+Name:

-Name: Mr Steven Brine Qualifications: BSc, Dip.
+BSc, Dip.
 Teaching

-Experience and expertise: Steven became a Director in April 2015 and is a retired school teacher.
+Steven became a Director in April 2015 and is a retired school teacher.
 Steven and his wife Jenny moved to the coast from Sydney in 1984 and have lived in Noraville ever since, raising their three children and now enjoying their retirement.
 Steven taught at Hornsby Girl's High School when he first arrived on the coast and commuted to Hornsby until he was transferred to Northlakes High School.
 He spent the last 21 years as Head Teacher Administration at Belmont High School.
-Apart from teaching duties at Belmont High School Steven was also responsible for the school timetable, administrative and educational computers, the school servers and network and staff and student computer support and training.
+Apart from teaching duties at Belmont High School Steven was also responsible for the school imetable, administrative and educational computers, the school servers and network and staff and student computer support and training.
 As a member of the school executive Steven was involved in the day to day organisation of the school, financial budgets and staff supervision.
 Steven brings to the board technology skills, people management skills and team experience gained over his forty years of teaching.
+Steven attended all 9 meetings held while he was a director.